-According to Table 24 below, the number of Wards within the District increased by 12, resulting in 143 Wards.
-This indicates that the number of Ward Councillors within the District will also increase by 12 within respective Local Municipalities, and that additional CDWs to support these new Wards will be needed moving forward.
+According to Table 24 below, the number of Wards within the District remain 143 Wards.
+This indicates that the number of Ward Councillors within the District also remain to 284 within respective Local Municipalities, and that additional CDWs to support these new Wards will be needed moving forward.